-COURSE DESCRIPTION: This course is designed as an introductory course available to freshmen through seniors interested in learning how to use the Microsoft Office Products.
-You will format and key Word documents, create documents in Publisher, organize spreadsheets using Excel, create presentations in PowerPoint, and create/organize databases using Access.
+COURSE DESCRIPTION: This course is designed as an introductory course available to freshmen through seniors interested in learning how to use the Microsoft® Office Products.
+You will format and key Word documents, organize spreadsheets using Excel, and create presentations in PowerPoint.